Securiti announces a $75M Series C Funding RoundView

-Here is an overview of this important new privacy regulation.
+Here is an overview of this critical privacy regulation.

 Consumers who are protected and provided rights under the CCPA are the estimated 40 million residents of California.
 These rights include:

-The CCPA has given an expanded definition for the term 'Personal Information’ which is provided protections under the statute.
+The CCPA has given an expanded definition for the term 'Personal Information, which protects under the statute.
 Any information that identifies a particular consumer or household is considered 'Personal Information’.

-The only exceptions are publicly available information (made public by federal or state authorities) or consumer information that is deidentified.
+The only exceptions are publicly available information (made public by federal or state authorities) or de-identified consumer information.

 If a for-profit entity which does business in California fulfills any one of the following three conditions, they are required to abide by the CCPA regulations.

-Businesses on which the CCPA applies also include any entity run or controlled by a business or which shares common branding with a business.
-No distinction has been made between domestic and foreign entities as well as a foreign parent company, with a controlling interest in an U.S-based subsidiary would itself also be subject to the CCPA.
+Businesses on which the CCPA applies also include any entity run or controlled by a business or shares common branding with a business.
+No distinction has been made between domestic and foreign entities, and a foreign parent company with a controlling interest in a U.S.-based subsidiary would itself also be subject to the CCPA.